danamlewis/open-aps-streaming/data-management-app/README.md

 - **METABASE_URL** - The URL of a hosted metabase instance
 - **DOWNLOADER_SLACK_KEY** - A Slack App API key used for sending error notifications to Slack

+## App Functioning

+### Downloading

+The process used for generating files for users to download is as follows:

+1. User specifies the following parameters on the download page:

+- Filetype - Either json or csv
+- Date-range - Date-picker allowing users to limit the time-period
+- Entity - Can be **All**, **Entries**, **Treatments**, **Device**, or **Profiles** (see <a href="https://github.com/danamlewis/OpenHumansDataTools/blob/master/NS-data-types.md">here</a>)

+2. Records are extracted from the DB according to user parameters

+3. Pandas is used to convert the data into json or csv (4 files rather than 1 are produced if 'All' is selected), using gzip compression

+4. The generated file/s is then moved to a .zip folder, and then this .zip is sent to be downloaded by the user

 ### Registration

-Excluding the admin account which is created during the applications initialisation, all other accounts are added via the following process.
+Excluding the admin account which is created during the applications initialisation, users are added via the following process:

 1. User applies for access to the site via  the 'Register' link on the login page, and is required to fill out a form containing information such as why they require access